Table of Contents

 A 2016 study published in Experimental and Therapeutic Medicine looked at transcutaneous acupoint electrical stimulation on the imbalance of Th and Treg cells following thoracotomy (a surgical procedure in which a cut is made between the ribs to see and reach the lungs or other organs in the chest or thorax)2 of patients with lung cancer.
 The study showed that “TAES was able to partially restore the postoperative immunosuppression of patients with lung cancer by altering the balance of Th1, Th2, Th17 and Treg cells, and their associated cytokines and transcription factors.”3

-The information on the blog is for educational purposes only.
+The information in this article is for educational purposes only.
 Please consult your primary care provider for any diagnosis or treatment.